Site icon Outdoor Gearzine

 medicine

-Prepare for any accidental injuries such as cuts, scuffs, insect bites, sprains, etc. The first aid kit is explained here.
+Prepare for any injuries you may have, such as cuts, scrapes, insect bites, sprains, etc. For more information on first aid kits, please see here.

-Of course, if you are expecting to use firearms, you don't want to think about it too much, but if you have to spend the night, it's necessary to set up a fire.
+Of course, if you plan to use firearms, you probably don't want to think about it, but if you have to stay overnight, you'll need it to start a fire

 Mobile phones and smartphones